 Employers seek to hire telemedicine nurses with a BSN or higher.
 This is because BSN achievers gain a higher level of communication, critical thinking, and leadership skills in their studies – all of which are necessary to be a capable telehealth nurse.

 Telehealth is growing 53 percent faster than any other type of medical care, which will continue to create an abundance of career opportunities for years to come.
+It’s a fantasy BSN nursing career away from the bedside.

 Over 10 percent of the American population has a diabetes diagnosis.
 As a result, there is a rapidly growing need for more diabetes nurses to provide individualized care and education.